MPSTME-ACM/acm-cord/README.md

-# 🧠 MUNCord
+# 🧠 ACMCord

-A powerful and extendable Discord bot for MUNSoc 25-26 committee, featuring:
+A powerful and extendable Discord bot for ACM 25-26 committee, featuring:

 - Member registration via Discord commands or webhooks